AlexCodeForge/cproject/docs/Next development/post-module-implementation.md

 We will create three primary Livewire components within `app/Livewire/AdminPanel/Posts`:

 -   **`PostManagement.php`**: This component will serve as the main entry point for listing posts, similar to `UserManagement.php`.
 It will contain the logic for searching, filtering, and displaying the post table.
 -   **`CreatePost.php`**: This component will handle the creation of new posts.
-It will include the Trix editor for the main content.
 This will be displayed within a modal.
 -   **`EditPost.php`**: This component will handle editing existing posts.
-It will also utilize the Trix editor and be displayed within a modal.
+It will also be displayed within a modal.
     -   **Edge Case: Form Submission Failures (Validation)**
         -   **Scenario:** A user attempts to create or update a post, but one or more fields fail validation (e.g., missing title, invalid slug).
         -   **Mitigation:** Livewire's built-in validation should be used extensively.
             *   Implement `#[Validate]` attributes on public properties or use the `$this->validate()` method in the Livewire components.
-            *   Display validation errors next to the relevant input fields using `<x-input-error>` (already available in the project) and `wire:model.live` or `wire:offline` for immediate feedback.
+            *   Display validation errors next to the relevant input fields using `<x-input-error>` (already available in the project) and `wire:model` for immediate feedback.
             *   Ensure the "Save" or "Publish" button is disabled until valid input is provided, or provide clear visual feedback when validation fails.
     -   **Edge Case: Non-existent Post for Editing**
         -   **Scenario:** A user tries to edit a post that has been deleted by another user or somehow doesn't exist.